vista-art/fragmentcolor/references/from_our_old_codebase/fc-codegen/README.md

-# PLRender Macros
+# FragmentColor Macros

-This crate provides **Procedural Macros** for PLRender and its platform-specific bindings.
+This crate provides **Procedural Macros** for FragmentColor and its platform-specific bindings.

-Right now, it provides the `wrap_py()` and `wrap_wasm()` macros for the `plrender-py` and `plrender-wasm` crates.
+Right now, it provides the `wrap_py()` and `wrap_wasm()` macros for the `fragmentcolor-py` and `fragmentcolor-wasm` crates.

-After every successful `plrender` build, an API map is saved in the `../generated` directory.
+After every successful `fragmentcolor` build, an API map is saved in the `../generated` directory.
 Then, the build system triggers a build in this crate to automatically update the macros.

 ## What are Procedural Macros